-Many people mistakenly apply ice to burns because it feels soothing, but ice can cause more harm than good in burn cases.
+Many people mistakenly apply ice to burns because it feels soothing, but ice can cause more harm than good in minor burn cases.
 Ice should not be applied to burns as it may cause nerve damage and frostbite, especially with more severe burns where the nerve may already be exposed.
-Using ice after the initial burn may slow the healing the process further and cause more damage to the surrounding skin.
+Using ice after the initial burn may slow the healing process further and cause more damage to the surrounding skin.
 Instead of ice, run cold water over the burn for several minutes following the initial burn.
+Afterward, apply a moisturizing lotion to the affected area to help soothe and heal the skin.
 If you are unsure of first aid after a burn, it is always best to seek medical attention.

 Do I need a tetanus shot?

-If the burn is a second or third degree burn and you are not up to date with your tetanus shot, you should get a tetanus shot within the first two days of contracting your burn.
-Burns are serious injuries and secondary infections from burns are common.
-Tetanus is caused by the organism Clostridium tetani, and large open wounds caused by burns are good breeding ground for the bacteria, which can lead to tetanus.
+If the burn is a second or third-degree burn and you are not up to date with your tetanus shot, you should get a tetanus shot within the first two days of contracting your burn.
+Burns are serious injuries, and secondary infections from burns are common.
+Clostridium tetani cause tetanus, and large open wounds caused by burns are good breeding grounds for the bacteria, which can lead to tetanus.
 Tetanus is a bacterial infection characterized by painful muscle spasms and lockjaw and can even lead to death.
-It is recommended to have a tetanus shot at least every ten years to reduce risk of this infection and is particularly necessary in instances of injury such as burns.
+It is recommended to have a tetanus shot at least every ten years to reduce the risk of this infection.
+It is particularly necessary for injuries, such as burns, requiring medical care.

 You can determine the severity of your burn and how much first aid is needed by the appearance of the burn and your symptoms.
-There are three categories of burns based on their severity: first, second, and third degree burns.
-First degree burns only affect the outermost layer of the skin, will appear red and potentially swollen, but will not produce blisters.
-First degree burns can usually be treated at home.
-Second degree burns are more serious than first degree and will produce painful blisters and swelling.
-Second degree burns usually require medical attention.
-Third degree burns are the most severe type of burns and may appear black, white, or charred and may result in nerve damage.
-Third degree burns can be fatal and those affected should seek medical attention immediately.
-If you are having trouble determining the severity of your burn, it is best to seek professional medical attention.
+There are three categories of burns based on their severity: first, second, and third-degree.
+First-degree burns only affect the outermost layer of the skin, which is called the epidermis, which will appear red and potentially swollen but will not produce blisters.
+First-degree burns can usually be treated at home.
+Second-degree burns are more serious than first degree and will produce painful blisters and swelling.
+Second-degree burns usually require medical attention.
+Third-degree burns are the most severe type of burns and may appear black, white, or charred, resulting in nerve damage.
+Third-degree burns can be fatal, and those affected should seek medical attention immediately.
+If you are having trouble determining the severity of your burn, it is best to seek professional medical attention, especially for burn care.